jackpine/collision/_posts/2015-09-01-dangerous-intersections-of-usc.md

 layout: blog
 thumbnail: "/media/USC zoom.jpg"
 splash: "/media/USC zoom.jpg"
-summary: USC has 4 of Los Angeles's 5 Most Dangerous Intersections for Cyclists.
+summary: USC has 4 of the 5 most dangerous intersections for cyclists in Los Angeles.
 title: Why Does USC Have So Many Dangerous Intersections?
 ---

 Our original goal was to write an article about the dangerous intersections across the entire city of Los Angeles.
-Specifically, we rankeded intersections by the number of cyclists reported injured in our [SWITRS](http://iswitrs.chp.ca.gov/Reports/jsp/userLogin.jsp) based collision [dataset](#dataset), spanning 2002-2013.
-But there was so much data, and so many patterns that any conclusions drawn here would be very high level and not very useful.
+Specifically, we ranked intersections by the number of cyclists reported injured in our [SWITRS](http://iswitrs.chp.ca.gov/Reports/jsp/userLogin.jsp) based collision [dataset](#dataset), spanning 2002-2013.
+But there was so much data, and so many patterns that any conclusions drawn would be very high level and not very useful.
 Instead we've decided to publish a series of more specific articles on the topic.
-We'll be diving into particular neighborhoods or focusing on a single pattern emerging from our analysis.
+Each article will dive into a particular neighborhood or focus on a single pattern emerging from our analysis.

 One of the most striking patterns we found was near USC.
 Four of the five most dangerous intersections in all of Los Angeles are at USC.
 In the rest of this